 A Note On Condenser Microphones

-When looking for a microphone with an omnidirectional polar pattern, high sensitivity rating, low self-noise, and a flat frequency response, chances are a condenser microphone will be your best bet.
+When looking for a microphone with an omnidirectional polar pattern, high sensitivity rating, low self-noise, and flat frequency response, chances are a condenser microphone will be your best bet.

 These active microphones generally sound very natural and will perform very well as ambient microphones.